 Bárbara Cartier graduated from the IUNA (Instituto Universitario Nacional del Arte) in Visual Arts and since then, she has been refining her aesthetic.
-The power, sensitivity and creativity of her work and how she links human and animal behaviour with it caught our attention.
+The power, sensitivity and creativity of her work and how she links human and animal behaviour through it caught our attention.
 Her impressive imagination helps her audience to understand the relationship between humans, objects and animals.

 Behaviour and domestication are the starting points of her work.
 She explores on one hand how human beings behave both as individuals and collectively, and how they can be domesticated in the way they feel, act or think.
-On the other hand, she investigates how animals can be domesticated through humans links.
+On the other hand, she investigates how animals can be domesticated through human links.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What do you see as the ultimate discovery in the human history?